-An FDI is a complete package (to include AF Form 1466 and all other supporting forms and documents) that is sent forward for review to the gaining base Military Treatment Facility (MTF).
+An FDI is a complete package, to include AF Form 1466 and all other supporting forms and documents, that is sent forward for review to the gaining base military treatment facility.
 For more information, contact the local military treatment facility Exceptional Family Member Program-Medical Office.

 Respite Care is a program providing a temporary rest period for family members responsible for the regular care of people with disabilities.
 Care may be provided either in the respite care user’s home or a caregiver’s home.

-Special education is specialized instruction and related services for which a child (age 3 through 21) becomes entitled when a case study committee determines a child’s educational performance is adversely affected by one or more disabling conditions.
-Depending on their location, military families may be served either by the public school system or by the Department of Defense Education Activity (DoDEA) and EDIS.
+Special education is specialized instruction and related services for which a child, age 3 through 21, becomes entitled when a case study committee determines a child’s educational performance is adversely affected by one or more disabling conditions.
+Depending on their location, military families may be served either by the public school system or by the Department of Defense Education Activity and EDIS.